HCL-TECH-SOFTWARE/appscan-standard-import-urls/README.md

 Configuration:

-- **Input File**: The actual file to import.
-Must be a text file with a URL in each line.
+- **Input File**: The file you want to import.
+Must be a text file with one URL or relative path per line.
-- **Base URL**: If configured, this will be used as the base URL for any relative URLs in the file.
+- **Base URL**: If the list includes relative paths, add here the base URL for these paths.
 - **Use session cookies**: If set, the extension will add session cookies from the scan configuration to each request.
 If there are no session cookies configured, this checkbox is disabled.

-After configuring the extension and clicking *Import*, it will convert the list of URLs into a temporary EXD (EXplore Data) file and import it into AppScan.
+After configuring the extension, click *Import* to convert the list of URLs into a temporary EXD (EXplore Data) file and import it into AppScan.
+AppScan will then explore these URLs automatically.
+You can then decide whether to continue with a Test stage or more manual exploring.

 ## Building

 In order to build this extension, you must have AppScan Standard and 7-zip installed.
-If they are not installed in the default location, you must edit their locations in `ImportUrls.csproj` or `pack.ps1`.
+If they are not installed in their default locations, you must edit their locations in `ImportUrls.csproj` or `pack.ps1`.

-If you have troubles excuting the `pack.ps1` file tou'll need to do the following:
+If you have trouble executing the `pack.ps1` file do the following:
-Open PowerShell as an administrator.
-Right-click the PowerShell icon and choose "Run as administrator."
+1. Open PowerShell as an administrator.
+1. Right-click the PowerShell icon and choose "Run as administrator."

-Execute the following command:
+1. Execute the following command:
 	Set-ExecutionPolicy RemoteSigned
-You can replace "RemoteSigned" with "Unrestricted" if you want to allow all scripts to run, but that may have security implications.
+Note: You can replace "RemoteSigned" with "Unrestricted" if you want to allow all scripts to run, but this may have security implications.
-Confirm the change by typing "Y" and pressing Enter.
+1. Confirm the change by typing "Y" and clicking Enter.

-Building the solution should automatically generate the file `ImportUrls.zip`.
+The file `ImportUrls.zip` is automatically generated in the sub folder: \appscan-standard-import-urls\AppScanImportUrls\Output